etaler/Etaler/README.md

 ### A GPU ready HTM library
 Unlike most previous HTM implementations, Etaler is designed from the ground up to work with GPUs and allows almost seamless data transfer between CPU and GPUs.

 Etaler provides HTM algorithms and a minimal Tensor implementation that operates on both CPU and GPU.
-You can select what works best for you and switch between them if you wish so with ease.
+You can choose what works best for you and switch between them with ease.

 ### Total front-end /back-end separation
-Etaler is written in a way that the front-end (Tensor operation calls, HTM APIs, layer save/load) businesses are totally separated from the backend where all the computation and memory management happens.
+Etaler is written in a way that the front-end businesses (Tensor operation calls, HTM APIs, layer save/load) are totally separated from the backend, where all the computation and memory management happens.
 This allows Etaler to be easily expanded and optimized.
 Have multiple GPUs?
 Just spawn multiple GPU backends!
 Thou shell not need any black-magic.

 ### Why the name?
 Etaler is named after the inverse of the word "relate" for no specific reason.